GarhomLee/LeetCode/README.md

 1150.
 Check If a Number Is Majority Element in a Sorted Array 1213.
 Intersection of Three Sorted Arrays
 1228.
-Missing Number In Arithmetic Progression (search in index)
+Missing Number In Arithmetic Progression (search in index) 1235.
+Maximum Profit in Job Scheduling (search in index)

 ### Recursion (DFS)
 207. Course Schedule